42sixsolutions/claire/README.md

 ## Set Up or Used Continuous Monitoring
 The Claire teams utilized NewRelic within OpenShift to perform advanced continuous monitoring.
 New Relic is set up to monitor both development servers and both demo servers.

-We also used Google Analytics to collect metrics on page hits and unique visitors, so that the application owner analyze user types and behavior.
+We also used Google Analytics to collect metrics on page hits and unique visitors, so that the application owner may analyze user types and user behavior.

 [Architecture of Prototype, New Relic and Google Analytics](claire_diagram.jpg)